 Medical Disclaimer

 This page is provided for educational purposes.
 Allergic disease is highly individual and the right combination of testing, medication, and indoor-air strategy depends on your specific picture.
-Consult your primary care physician or an allergy and immunology specialist before starting or changing any medication, especially if you have chronic health conditions, take prescription medications, are pregnant or nursing, or have known asthma or other respiratory disease.
+Consult your primary care physician or an allergy and immunology specialist before starting or changing any medication, particularly if you have chronic health conditions, take prescription medications, are pregnant or nursing, or have known asthma or other respiratory disease.

 Fishtown Medicine | Longevity